Rugved7/Rugved7/README.md

 ---

 ### 🔥 About Me
-- 💻 Passionate about building robust backend systems and elegant frontend interfaces
+- 💻 Passionate about building robust backend systems and designing systems
 - 🌱 Currently mastering **Java Multithreading, Microservices, and LLM Integration**
 - 🚀 Working on scalable architectures and performance optimization
 - ⚡ Fun fact: **I’d rather debug a deadlock than fix a misaligned button**